ptjahjadi/cplus-login-system/README.md

 The program is divided into phases (WIP):
 * Phase 1A (12 May 2021): The program is able to store User ID and password to a file.
 Users would be able to register their accounts using this program.
 * Phase 1B (14 May 2021): The program can read all the stored IDs and passwords in a file.
+* Phase 1C (15 May 2021): Users can now login using their existing ID and password if they have already registered.
+The program will also prevent registration using existing user IDs.

 ## Setting Up
 This program is written using Visual Studio Code in Ubuntu, but can be run using any mainstream operating system.